 Save even more money on by adding a geyser blanket.

-Maximise your geyser efficiency by adding a geyser blanket.
+Maximize your geyser efficiency by adding a geyser blanket.
 This combination of the geyser timer and the geyser blanket has proved itself the most effective way of cutting down the energy use on your geyser.

 Read more about the geyser blanket here.